-- You can mail a check with your payment balance due to the address listed on your filing instructions with your Form 1040-V
+- You can mail a check to the address listed on your filing instructions with your Form 1040-V.

 If, for whatever reason, you can’t pay taxes, you can request additional time to pay your tax in full or set up an IRS payment plan.

-Instead of an installment agreement, if you owe taxes and you request and are granted an additional 120 days to pay the tax in full, you’ll usually pay less in penalties and interest.
-You’ll pay more if you repaid the debt repaid through an installment agreement over a longer period of time.
+Instead of an installment agreement, you can request an additional 120 days to pay your full tax balance.
+If you do this, you’ll usually pay less in penalties and interest.
 There’s no fee for this short extension of time to pay.

 If you file an extension (Form 4868), it’s only an extension of time to file.
 It’s not an extension of time to pay.
-However, you’ll only be subject to interest (not penalties) if all of these are true:
+However, you’ll only be subject to interest (not penalties) if:

-- You made payments of at least 90% of the tax due by the filing deadline.
+- You paid at least 90% of the tax due by the filing deadline.

 - You file your return.